cameronluce/SDSS-DR18-Object-Classification/README.md

 ## Acknowledgements:

 - Coleman Krawczyk; understanding of concepts utilised and assistance with debugging
-- Dan Tassie; provided assistance with understanding the coursework structure and format
+- Dan Tassie; provided assistance with understanding the coursework structure and formatting
 - GitHub Copilot; provided by Microsoft, used for debugging
-- Chat GPT; provided by OpenAI, used for debugging
+- Chat GPT; provided by OpenAI, used for debugging and help with plot formatting

 ## Contact Details:
 Cameron Luce\